Benchmarking the Next.js server vs nginx at serving a static site

 Update: I did a follow-up with a more realistic setup, showing what the performance looks like when this is running on a remote server.

-Next.js is a React framework that allows you to build web applications.
-It offers a bunch of neat features to make web development easier.
+Next.js is a React framework with a bunch of neat features to make web development easier.

-My suspicion is that 1 is likely the fastest.
-However, 2 might often be simpler - both because you don’t need to configure a second web server, and it means your deployment configuration can be the same across static and dynamic Next.js apps.
+My suspicion: 1 is likely fastest.
+However, 2 is often simpler - you don’t need to configure a second web server, and your deployment configuration can be the same across static and dynamic Next.js apps.

-Knowing how much slower this is allows us to properly evaluate this penalty, and make evidence-based decisions about what trade-offs we might be making.
+Knowing how much slower this is lets us properly evaluate the penalty, and make evidence-based decisions about the trade-offs.

 Detailed reproduction steps